It’s the most wonderful time of the year — and we don’t mean Christmas.

 What You Need

-Above all else, you need to actually be eligible for Open Registration for 2017 (rocket science, right?).
-This is actually much easier than Returning Registration (last month’s sale, for those eligible attendees who attended in 2016).
-Instead, all you need to be eligible for Open Registration is a Member ID (you must have already created one — any new Member IDs created after 6:30PM PT on March 24 will not be eligible for Open Registration this year), and to not have already purchased all four days with Preview Night during Returning Registration.
+Above all else, you need to actually be eligible for Open Registration for 2018 (rocket science, right?).
+This is actually much easier than Returning Registration (October’s sale, for those eligible attendees who attended in 2017).
+Instead, all you need to be eligible for Open Registration is a Member ID (you must have already created one — any new Member IDs created after 9:30AM PT on November 27 will not be eligible for Open Registration this year), and to not have already purchased all four days with Preview Night during Returning Registration (alternatively, if you are a Professional or Press who has already registered their badge, you’re also out).
 Easy, right?

-If you’ve still got questions about whether or not you’re eligible, you can login to your Member ID to see.
+If you’ve still got questions about whether or not you’re eligible, you can login to your Member ID to see if you have the green checkmark.
 For the visual learners:

 Once you’ve verified that you’re eligible, you’ll need to gather a few things:

 - How many badges you are buying (you can buy for up to 3 individuals, including yourself)

 - The last name and Member ID of anyone you are buying a badge for (each person must be eligible for Open Registration on their own)

 - Your Registration Code (available no later than 48 hours before the sale; will be e-mailed to you and in your Member ID)